Sue9104/web-manual/interface/owner-project-management.md

 <span id='assign'></span>

-Assignment is the first step of the translation process.
-Owner should assign entries to translator after creation.
+Assignment is the first step of translation cooperation in Trantrace.
+Owner should assign entries to translator once the project is created.

-> Description of status please see [entry status](../glossary.md#entry-status)
+> Please see [entry status](../glossary.md#entry-status) for description of status.

 ![](/assets/project_management.assignment.png)

 **Operations:**

-1. Assign one entry to one translator: fill in translator and click "Assign".
+1. **Assign one entry to one translator**: fill in translator and click "Assign".

-2. Assign multiple entries to one translator: select entries in current page or "Search" results, click "Batch Allocate".
+2. **Assign multiple entries to one translator**: select entries in current page or "Search" results, then click "Batch Allocation".

-3. Search entries by project name, keyword and status
+3. **Search entries by project name, keyword and status**

 ## Reply